pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-8080.md

 ### `<math.h>`

-There are two maths libraries that run on the 8080: daimath32 and mbf32.
-Daimath32 is contained within the repository, however for mbf32, we only ship the bindings with z88dk not the implementation.
+There are two [maths libraries](Classic--Maths-Libraries) that run on the 8080/8085: `daimath32`, extracted from the [DAI](Platform---Dai) ROM, and `mbf32` Microsoft Basic Floating Point, extracted from Microsoft Basic 4.7 and optimised for the 8080, 8085,and z80 CPUs.

 ### z88dk extension libraries